karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rps_tourney_work_log.md

 # Rebuilding Trust in Software Project Estimation

 Let's be honest here: most developers have an incredibly unprofessional attitude towards project planning and estimation.
-They don't like it, they really wish it'd just go away, and they loudly bluster about how it's impossible.
-If the folks doing this were armed with any hard evidence on the subject, that'd be one thing, but they never seem to be.
-They just "know" it's impossible, but can't be bothered to do any real research or experimentation to prove that.
-Making it worse is the passive-aggressive attitude they have about the whole affair, too: they would far rather try to dodge the issue than to actually sit down and discuss it like professionals with whoever happens to be requesting estimates.
+They don't like it, they really wish it'd just go away, and they may even claim it's impossible.
+It's not.
+It *is* challenging to do right, but this just makes it an even more valuable skill for developers to be able to claim proficiency in.
+Being able to properly estimate a project in advance can often make the difference between getting it properly staffed and between having it end with a [death march](https://en.wikipedia.org/wiki/Death_march_%28project_management%29).

 ## The Cycle of Estimation Despair

-I think the following process has played out for almost every coder ever these days:
+I think almost every coder has the following conversation at some point early in their career:

-TODO: maybe try to rewrite this as mostly dialogue, e.g. a play script.

 > Marty the Manager: "We need an estimate for when Project Foo will be completed."
 >